Biology Bricks logo

 In essence, out blood travels around our body in vessels that transport oxygenated blood to the extremities of our body - our fingers, arms, legs, feet and toes.
 Then we are left with deoxygenated blood at the end of our fingers and toes.
 It travels back through a network of vessels to return to the heart, to be pumped back to the lungs to take on more oxygen and start the process again.

-Interesting fact: the blood cells in our body only have a shelf-life of 120 days.
+The blood cells in our body only have a shelf-life of 120 days.
+When we give blood, the maximum time they will keep it before giving to a patient is 35 days.

 Parts of the Circulatory System